unnKoel/how-vue-works/README.md

   - test completely on Array's navtive functions like `pop`, `push`, `unshift`,`reverse` and so forth.

-- make directive reactive to data chage.
+- ✅ make directive reactive to data chage.

-  - ✅ make dom updates related to mustache direactive `{{}}` reactive to data change.
+  - make dom updates related to mustache direactive `{{}}` reactive to data change.
-  - ✅ make dom updates related to directive `v-bind` reactive to data change.
+  - make dom updates related to directive `v-bind` reactive to data change.
-  - ✅ make dom updates related to directive `v-if` reactive to data change.
+  - make dom updates related to directive `v-if` reactive to data change.
-  - ✅ make dom updates related to directive `v-for` reactive to data change.
+  - make dom updates related to directive `v-for` reactive to data change.
-  - ✅ implement `track-by` feature on `v-for` for better performance on rending array.
+  - mplement `track-by` feature on `v-for` for better performance on rending array.

 - component tree.

-#### Issues
+#### bugs

 - ✅ Don't allow exsiting spaces between tags.
 - ✅ Tags like \<br /> couldn't be parsed yet.
-- \>, < should not be considered as a tag or end of tag while in between quotes or test.
+- ✅ \>, < should not be considered as a tag or end of tag while in between quotes or test.
-- filter attributes to get ones without in relation to VUE to directly set in the target node.
+- ✅ filter attributes to get ones without in relation to VUE to directly set in the target node.
 - For both `v-if` and mustache braces, there is js expression support left on its value.
+- executed twice on the reactive registration of v-if in v-if test.

+#### Issues

 - When debug tests in Jest, error shows in the termial like `node_modules\jest\node_modules\jest-cli\build\cli\index.js:227 } catch {`

   This issue is caused by the conflict between local installation of node and nvm. through removing local installation and setting default version of node in nvm as greater than 9.11.2, it's fixed.